Simplifying the algebra of first class constraints, examples on SO(3) and SO(4): Abelianization

 In the first step we can choose the first constraint momentum $P_1$ the same as $\phi_1(q,p)$.
-It is justified that in principle there exists a CT which does this task.
+It is justified that in principle there exists a CT which does this task, although it may require heavy algebraic manipulations.
 Therefore, suppose under the desired CT we have \be P_1\equiv\phi_1(q,p). \ee Suppose $Q_1$ is the coordinate conjugate to $P_1$ and the other coordinates change to $\widetilde{q_2},\widetilde{p_2},\cdots$ under the above CT.
 In practice $Q_1$ should be determined by solving the differential equation due to $\{Q,P\}=1$ and $\widetilde{q}$, $\widetilde{p}$ are derived after determining the corresponding generating function of CT, as we will show in the example of the next section.
 In the new coordinates all the remaining constraints may change, so as to say \be \ee We first show that $P_1$ should be absent in the remaining constraints $\phi_i(Q_1,P_1,\widetilde{q},\widetilde{p})$.
-The reason is that in general we can expand $\phi_i$ such that: \be \phi_i(Q_1,P_1,\widetilde{q},\widetilde{p})= \phi_i(Q_1,0,\widetilde{q},\widetilde{p}) +P_1f_i(Q_1,P_1,\widetilde{q},\widetilde{p}) \ee Note that we should exclude irregular cases where the gradient of constraints go to infinity at the constraint surfaces; therefore the Taylor expansion always makes sense.
-On the constraint surface $P_1=0$.
+The reason is that in general we can expand $\phi_i$ such that: \be \phi_i(Q_1,P_1,\widetilde{q},\widetilde{p})= \phi_i(Q_1,0,\widetilde{q},\widetilde{p}) +P_1f_i(Q_1,P_1,\widetilde{q},\widetilde{p}) \ee Excluding irregular cases where the gradient of constraints go to infinity on the constraint surfaces; the Taylor expansion always makes sense.
+On the constraint surface we have $P_1=0$.
 So we have the equivalency: \be \ee Now we are at the point to consider the powerful requirement that the constraints are first class.
-For example the Poisson brackets $\{\phi_i(Q_1,\widetilde{q},\widetilde{p}),P_1\}$ which vanishes on the constraint surface described yet in Eq. (\ref{rr1}): \be \frac{\partial \phi_i(Q_1,\widetilde{q},\widetilde{p})}{\partial Q_1}= \sum_{j=2}^{m}C_{ij}(Q_1,\widetilde{q},\widetilde{p}) \phi_j(Q_1,\widetilde{q},\widetilde{p}) \;\;\;\ i=2,\cdots m. \ee Since $P_1$ is absent from LHS of the above equation, no term proportional to $P_1$ has been written in the RHS.
-This system of coupled ordinary linear first order differential equations has an analytic solution in the case where $C_{ij}$'s are independent of $Q_1$ which reads in the matrix notation as \be \phi(Q_1,\widetilde{q},\widetilde{p})=e^{CQ_1}\phi(0,\widetilde{q},\widetilde{p}) \ee where $C$ is a $(m-1)\times(m-1)$ matrix with elements $C_{ij}(\widetilde{q},\widetilde{p})$.
+For example the Poisson brackets $\{\phi_i(Q_1,\widetilde{q},\widetilde{p}),P_1\}$ vanishes on the constraint surface described yet in Eq. (\ref{rr1}): \be \frac{\partial \phi_i(Q_1,\widetilde{q},\widetilde{p})}{\partial Q_1}= \sum_{j=2}^{m}C_{ij}(Q_1,\widetilde{q},\widetilde{p}) \phi_j(Q_1,\widetilde{q},\widetilde{p}) \;\;\;\ i=2,\cdots m. \ee Since $P_1$ is absent from LHS of the above equation, no term proportional to $P_1$ has been written in the RHS.
+This system of coupled ordinary linear first order differential equations has an analytic solution when $C_{ij}$'s are independent of $Q_1$ which reads in the matrix notation as \be \phi(Q_1,\widetilde{q},\widetilde{p})=e^{CQ_1}\phi(0,\widetilde{q},\widetilde{p}) \ee where $C$ is a $(m-1)\times(m-1)$ matrix with elements $C_{ij}(\widetilde{q},\widetilde{p})$.
 This is the case for models in which the structure functions are constant.
 Since the exponential part in (\ref{rrr4}) can not vanish for any finite value of $Q_1$, the necessary and sufficient condition for vanishing of $\phi_i(Q_1,\widetilde{q},\widetilde{p})$ is vanishing of $\phi_i(0,\widetilde{q},\widetilde{p})$ which we can rename them as $\eta_i(\widetilde{q},\widetilde{p})$.
-So, the reduction shown in Eq. (\ref{rr1}) goes one step further to \be . \ee The above case with constant $C_{ij}$ gives the general feature of the problem.
+So, the reduction shown in Eq. (\ref{rr1}) goes on one step further to \be . \ee The above case with constant $C_{ij}$ gives the general feature of the problem.
 The result is that given $P_1$ as a constraint, the remaining constraints after redefinition should be independent of $Q_1$.
 In other words the $Q_1$-dependent part of them has no root and can be omitted.